ORS-Tools - Beginner-friendly Mobility Analysis with OpenStreetMap and openrouteservice in QGIS

 Turn OpenStreetMap data into routing insights with openrouteservice and QGIS, no servers, no sign-ups, no code.

-In this 90-minute hands-on session for newcomers and intermediates, you’ll:
+In this 60-minute hands-on session for newcomers and intermediates, you’ll:

-• Connect the ORS-Tools QGIS-plugin with the public openrouteservice API with API-keys we hand out on the spot.
+• Sign up to and connect the ORS-Tools QGIS-plugin with the public openrouteservice API

 • Build multiprofile routes around the SotM venue, calculate hospital service areas in Manila, and solve a medicine delivery to every of those hospitals with the help of easy to access vehicle optimisation.